aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ## Introduction

 This example shows how to create a multi-pod environment (a 5-stage Clos) in a single DC environment.
-Of course, this can be used in multiple DCs, but this example is only for two pods in a single DC.
+Of course, this can be used in multiple DCs, but this example is only for two PODs in a single DC.

 Also included is an example of connecting an external router to a VRF/tenant.

 This example only teaches some aspects of an L3LS EVPN/VXLAN build; please see the [single DC L3LS example](../single-dc-l3ls/README.md) for additional information.
-It supplements the single DC example, concentrating on the unique elements of multiple pods/5-stage Clos.
+It supplements the single DC example, concentrating on the unique elements of multiple PODs/5-stage Clos.

 Ansible playbooks are included to show the following: